 - In certain cases (less than 1%) Montclair's Financial Aid Office will select a student's file for verification in order to resolve issues related to conflicting information.

-New students receive a letter notifying them of the required documents.
-Continuing students receive an e-mail notification via their MSU e-mail address.
-The e-mail message directs the student to review the requested documents on the WESS web site.
-All students will see the required documentation listed on the "Student Requirements" on their WESS account.
+Students receive an e-mail notification via their MSU e-mail address.
+The e-mail message directs the student to review the requested documents on NEST.
+All students will see the required documentation listed on the "Student Requirements" within the Eligibility tab on NEST.

 NJ HESAA sends notification to students directly.
-Students will not be able to see this on their WESS accounts.
+Students will not be able to see this on their WESS accounts or NEST.

 Generally the required documents are:

 - Tax Return Transcript - The Federal Government is now requiring students to obtain a tax return transcript instead of submitting the Federal 1040.
 Please note that we cannot and will not accept a 1040 under any circumstances.
 Students will need to contact the IRS to request the tax transcript.
-You can request the transcript by completing and faxing the transcript request form, by contacting the IRS at 800-908-9946, going to www.irs.gov/Individuals/Get-Transcript to request the form online or by going to a local IRS office.
+You can request the transcript by going online and requesting a transcript online: Order an IRS Tax Transcript Online or to be mailed: Order an IRS Tax Transcript by Mail, or by contacting the IRS at 800-908-9946.
 Dependent students will need to submit this form for themselves and for their parents.
 Independent students that are married will need to submit this form for themselves and for their spouse.

 - If you do not file taxes, we will need a copy of your W-2's and a non-filing statement. ***If you do not know if you have to file taxes, please go to the IRS's website for more information.***

-In addition to the documents listed above the Financial Aid Office may require a more detailed explanation of the students/family's income, investment value, or statement of monthly income vs. monthly household expenses.
-If that is the case, the information required will be posted to the student’s WESS account under “Student Requirements” in the Financial Aid section.
+In addition to the documents listed above, the Financial Aid Office may require a more detailed explanation of the students/family's income, investment value, or statement of monthly income vs. monthly household expenses.
+If that is the case, the information required will be posted under the Eligibility tab on NEST.
+Failure to submit the requested documentation will delay disbursement of your financial aid.

 If additional documentation is necessary after the initial review is completed, then the processing time will be extended until the additional documents are received and reviewed.